JesseZhuang/CSAPP/csapp/02.information/notes.md

 $E = e-Bias \equiv ^u_ke_{k-1}...e_1e_0 - (2^{k-1}-1)$

-Bias is 127 for signle precision and 1023 for double precision.
+Bias is 127 for single precision and 1023 for double precision.

 Exponent range is [-126, 127] (254 discreet numbers) for single precision and [-1022,1023] for double precision.
 Two's complement range for 8 bits are [-128, 127].